Our Workers' Compensation Attorneys Can Answer Your Questions Now

 1. Are you entitled to Workers Comp benefits?

-Workers' Compensation benifits may be available if you were injured while you were working.
-Businesses employing three or more employees must provide Workers' Compensation insurance.
+Workers' compensation benefits may be available if you were injured while you were working.
+Businesses employing three or more employees must provide workers' compensation insurance.
 This requirement applies to corporations, sole proprietorships, limited liability companies and partnerships.
 Workers compensation benefits are intended to provide wage replacement and medical benefits to employees injured during their employment.

 2. Have you set up your claim within the strict time limitations?